The main entrance of Ho Chi Minh Campaign Museum

-Also known as Operation 255 among military members, in this vital battle, it was the mistake of a general of Republic Vietnam Army, who deliberately ignored critical information regarding the sighting of People’s Army of Vietnam, that ultimately contributed to their loss, the destruction of II Corps Tactical Zone.
+Also known as Operation 255 among military members, in this vital battle, it was the mistake of a general of the Republic Vietnam Army, who deliberately ignored critical information regarding the sighting of the People’s Army of Vietnam, that ultimately contributed to their loss, the destruction of II Corps Tactical Zone.

 Soldiers trailing through the dangerous forest to deliver supplies

-Exiting the room and you will see the Hue - Da Nang Campaign section.
-The Hue - Da Nang campaign resulted in the demise of the Republic Vietnam Army’s final important line of defense, I Corps Tactical Zone.
-Their territories were surrounded by the People Army of Vietnam, many units turned to surrender and a large number of weapons, firearms were confiscated.
+Exiting the room and you will see the Hue – Da Nang Campaign section.
+The Hue – Da Nang campaign resulted in the demise of the Republic Vietnam Army’s final important line of defense, I Corps Tactical Zone.
+Their territories were surrounded by the People Army of Vietnam, many units turned to surrender and a large number of weapons, and firearms were confiscated.